-• Will it maintain and enhance the diversity and distinctiveness of landscape character?
-Significant negative impact (development conflicts with landscape character, with significant negative impacts incapable of mitigation) - development of this site would result in considerable encroachment of built development into the strongly rolling chalk hills rising from the village edge.
-Landsca and distinctiveness of landscape and townscape character Will it maintain and enhance the diversity and distinctiveness of townscape character?
-Significant negative impact (development conflicts with townscape character, significant negative impacts incapable of mitigation) - development of this site would create development contrary to the ribbon development character of this part of the village.
+Maintain and enhance the diversity and distinctiveness of Will it maintain and enhance the diversity and distinctiveness of landscape character?
+Significant Negative Impact (Development conflicts with landscape character, with significant negative impacts incapable of mitigation) - The site forms an important part of the immediate setting a Grade II Listed Building and Conservation Area, and part of the wider setting of the Grade I Listed church.
+There are a number of protected trees within and adjacent to the site, which contributes to the rural character of the area.
+Landscape, landscape and townscape character Will it maintain and enhance the diversity and distinctiveness of townscape character?
+Significant Negative Impact (Development conflicts with townscape character, with significant negative impacts incapable of mitigation) - The site forms an important part of the immediate setting a Grade II Listed Building and Conservation Area, and part of the wider setting of the Grade I Listed church.
+There are a number of protected trees within and adjacent to the site, which contributes to the rural character of the area.
 Landscape, Townscape and Cultural Heritage Avoid damage to areas and sites designated for their historic interest, and protect their settings.
-Will it protect or enhance sites, features or areas of historical, archaeological, or cultural interest (including conservation areas, listed buildings, registered parks and gardens and scheduled monuments)? - Minor negative impact on historic assets (incapable of satisfactory mitigation) - site forms part of the setting of the Great Shelford Conservation Area.
-Archaeological potential will require further information but the assumption for a neutral impact is that it is likely appropriate mitigation can be achieved through the development process. ge Will it lead to developments built to a high standard of design and good place making that reflects local character?
+Will it protect or enhance sites, features or areas of historical, archaeological, or cultural interest (including conservation areas, listed buildings, registered parks and gardens and scheduled monuments)?
+Significant Negative Impact on historic Assets (incapable of satisfactory mitigation) - The site forms an important part of the immediate setting a Grade II Listed Building and Conservation Area, and part of the wider setting of the Grade I Listed church.
+Archaeological potential will require further information but it is likely appropriate mitigation can be achieved through the development process.
+Create places, spaces and buildings that work well, wear well and look good Will it lead to developments built to a high standard of design and good place making that reflects local character?
 Minimise impacts on climate change (including greenhouse gas emissions) Will it support the use of renewable energy resources?
 Will it promote energy efficiency?
 0 Standard requirements for renewables would apply.
 Will it minimise contributions to climate change through sustainable construction practices?
 Climate Change Will it minimise risk to people and property from flooding, and incorporate sustainable drainage measures?
 0 Flood Zone 1 and no drainage issues that cannot be appropriately addressed.
 U Reduce vulnerability to future climate change effects Will it minimise the likely impacts of climate change on the development through appropriate design?
 Will it use water in a sustainable manner, and enable and encourage high levels of water efficiency?
-Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities?
-Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?
+Health Maintain and enhance human health Will it promote good health, encourage healthy lifestyles, and reduce health inequalities? - Reduce and prevent crime and reduce fear of crime Will it reduce actual levels of crime, and will it reduce fear of crime?